-Decision making will be by majority of vote's casts by members represented at a meeting.
+Decision making will be by majority of vote's casts by members represented at a meeting (assuming the meeting is quorate).

 Where it is not possible to achieve a consensus majority, the GPFC will refer the decision to the Coast to Capital Board.